wavemotion-dave/NINTV-DS/README.md

 Features :
 ----------
- Most things you should expect from an emulator.
+ * Most things you should expect from an emulator.
- Most games run at full speed on a DSi or above.
+ * Most games run at full speed on a DSi or above.
- Many games run very close to full speed on the older DS-LITE and DS-PHAT hardware but you can play with config settings to get the most out of these games (even if you have to disable sound to gain the speed).
+ * Many games run very close to full speed on the older DS-LITE and DS-PHAT hardware but you can play with config settings to get the most out of these games (even if you have to disable sound to gain the speed).

- JLP support for accelerated functions and RAM is supported.
+ * JLP support for accelerated functions and RAM is supported.
 When loading a game, use the X button to load and force JLP support ON.

 Missing / Known Issues :
 -----------------------
 * No ECS support - ECS games will not load/play.
-* Stampeed - the cattle flicker in weird ways.
+* Stampede - the cattle flicker in weird ways.
 Happens on Windows version of BLISS as well.
 * Q-Bert - game will lose a life after completing every screen/board.
 Happens on the Windows version of BLISS and also happens on the MAME/MESS emulator for the same game.
 * DK ARCADE - Minor graphical glitch when the ape climbs the girders.
 No play issues.